ryan-jr/.github.io/_posts/2016-08-08-And_We're_Back.md

 title: Back to our Regularly Scheduled Program
 ---

-So after the better part of a day in wrestling with Jekyll, WordPress, and tempermental database files, I've finally transferred stuff over from my original blog at WordPress.
+So after the better part of a day of wrestling with Jekyll, WordPress, and tempermental database files, I've finally transferred stuff over from my original blog at WordPress.
 I love the features that WordPress has for analytics as well as its dashboard, but I love the 'closer to the metal' and more utilitarian feel that the Github Pages/Jekyll combo provides.
 I'll likely still post over to WordPress to keep it active and have more of a web presence, but like I said, I love the feel of Github Pages and Jekyll.

 ### So Why Did it Take so Long?